junxit/us-congress-bills-116/derived/amendments.md

 ### 12 U.S.C. § 226

-> in section 13, in the eleventh undesignated paragraph, by striking “his” and inserting “the assured’s”;
+> in section 13, in the tenth undesignated paragraph, by striking “his” and inserting “the assured’s”;

 | | |
 |---|---|